bloom-solutions/stellar_base-rails/docs/modules.md

 ## [Getting Fees](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md#fee)

+Add a `fees` entry in the array of `config.modules`.
 This will mount a `GET /fee` API endpoint described in [here](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md#fee).

 You'll need to configure a `fee_from` value in your `depositable_assets` or `withdrawable_assets` per asset. `fee_from` contains a class that you define which will run whenever a `GET /fee` request comes for that specific asset: